Tesco

 Integrating protein diversification into climate transition plans

-The company discloses its target to increase sales of plant-based meat alternatives by 300% by December 2025 in the UK, Republic of Ireland (ROI), and Central Europe (CE) regions.
-However, this target has not been included in the company's climate transition plan.
+The company has set a healthy, sustainable diets target to increase sales of plant-based meat alternatives in its UK, Republic Of Ireland and Central European markets by 300% by December 2025.
+However, this goal is not reflected in the company's climate transition plan.

 Limited